-We decided to get an early start on our upcoming Homeward Bound retreat by creating and experimenting with fun and quirky ways to bring our practice alive right now.
+We decided to make the most of this moment by creating and experimenting with fun and quirky ways to bring our practice alive right now.
 We may have to practice in place, but we can still practice outside the box.
 Laugh and dance with us by checking this page for dharma talks, songs, games, and videos on new ways to bring the practice truly home.

 Your Task Right Now is to Live Fully

 In this Dharma Talk, Jonathan shares that, even while practicing social distancing, we can still fulfill our highest purpose which is to understand suffering, let go of reactivity, experience the quenching of reactivity, and cultivate a life of mindfulness, concentration, and insight.

 Our life is made of small moments.
 Reading the news.
 Opening doors.
 Washing dishes.
 If we can live with mindfulness, each of these moments is a door that opens into wonders.
 As one moment follows the next, our whole life can be one of joy and peace.
 In this video, Jo-ann shares her practice of dish washing meditation - gratitude for warm water, the delight of feeling the sound of soapy bubbles vanishing.
 Enjoy Jo-ann's sharing and download the gatha card and put it by your sink to deepen your own practice of dish washing meditation.